TanYa-Go/Movie-Quiz/README.md

 * [HTML validator](https://validator.w3.org/)

   - index.html - After validating code with the W3 validator, I got the response: Document checking completed.
 No errors or warnings to show.
-  - end.html - After validating code with the W3 validator, I got two warnings about empty headings on line 39 and 40.
+  - end.html - After validating code with the W3 validator, I got two warnings about empty headings on line 37 and 38.
 These headings are being populated dynamically with javascript - displaying a different movie quote depending on the final score.
+  - 404.html - After validating code with the W3 validator, I got the response: Document checking completed.
+No errors or warnings to show.

 * [CSS Validator](https://jigsaw.w3.org/css-validator/) -
 Passing without errors but giving warnings about vendor extensions and about imported stylesheets for Google fonts.